Maha: BJP leader from Beed shoots self dead with licensed revolver | Law-Order

 - India

-Biyani's family members heard the gunshot and rushed him to a hospital, where he was declared dead on arrival, he said.
+Biyani's family members found him lying lifeless in the afternoon and rushed him to a hospital, where he was declared dead on arrival, he said.

+"Prima facie, this seems to be a suicide and police is investing it in every angle, Beed Superintendent of Police Nand Kumar Thakur told PTI.
+A bullet wound was found above his ear and further probe is underway, he said.

-The BJP leader, who was in his 50s, was suffering from some health issues, the official said, adding that further probe is underway.
+The BJP leader, who was in his 50s, was suffering from some health issues, another official said.

+Biyani went to bed on Monday night, but didn't come out of his room this morning.
+His family members opened the door forcefully and found him lying lifeless, he official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)